45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 5. Shakespeare in the Park

 Visiting New York City in the summer?
 Then you might want to catch the totally free public theater event, Shakespeare in the Park!
-It will be their 61st anniversary this year in 2023!
 Also located in Central Park at The Delacorte Theater.

 Additionally, they have other shows going on around the city.
 Check their schedule here!

-Grand Central Station is probably one of the prettiest subway stations in NYC.
-Who knew a train station could be NYC must-do on your itinerary?!
+Grand Central Terminal is probably one of the prettiest subway stations in the city.

-Did you know Grand Central has around 750,000 visitors a day?
-Second to Times Square!
-If you love learning about history, this NYC landmark has a lot of it!
-You might even want to consider taking a tour.
+Fun Fact: Did you know Grand Central has around 750,000 visitors a day?
+It is Second to Times Square in most visits!
+If you love learning about history, this landmark has a lot of it!

-If you did decide you wanted to do a paid attraction, the Summit One Vanderbilt is also right here.
-The observation deck offers some of the best views of NYC, and the closest view of the Empire State Building.
+If you decide to do a paid attraction, the Summit One Vanderbilt is also here.
+The observation deck offers some of the best views and the closest view of the Empire State Building.
+I think it might be my all-time favorite observation deck.

 Grand Central Terminal NYC